Scottish Highland Games

 The Scottish Highland Games are an annual spectacle based on strength and athleticism flavored with abundant national pride.

-They make a fantastic family-friendly day out and there's something for everyone to enjoy.
+Happening all over Scotland from May until September, they make a fantastic family-friendly day out and there's something for everyone to enjoy.

 These games originated in Scotland centuries ago, most likely as a much more serious type of competition designed to find the best warriors, couriers, clan bodyguards and so on.